Shivshankarpradhan/delta-demo/README.md

 # delta-demo
-this is a demo for get demo classes
+this is a demo class for get and get-hub